Revised – 07/25/17

 - Making decisions along with the Advisory Group regarding expenditures and when it is necessary to get consensus approval.

 - The Advisory Group is comprised of the current Grand Grannies plus four members drawn from a pool of Grannies who have held leadership positions in the group.
+Action groups will identify one member to be on the Advisory Group.

 - The Advisory Group assists the Gran Grannies in making administrative decisions, especially issues that arise between meetings or issues that are complex and/or sensitive.